emlinhax/js-ac/README.md

 # reflect-check.js
 this is just another way of detecting a proxy function. it works by hooking\
-reflect.apply and either checking where it comes from. in some cases\
-the fact that the function is being called at all might just be enough for it to be considered a violation.
+reflect.apply and either checking where it comes from. the fact that the function is being called at all might just be enough for it to be considered a violation.